Why Inventory Management Matters for Small Businesses

 2. Cycle Counting

 Instead of one big count, cycle counting uses short, regular checks.
-Count your best sellers more often and slower items less often.
-This keeps your numbers accurate, helps you spot shrink fast, and avoids closing the store for a full audit.
+Count your best sellers more often and slow items less often.
+This keeps numbers accurate, helps you spot shrink fast, and avoids closing the store for a full audit.
 Most importantly, accurate counts make reorders and customer promises more reliable.

 3. FIFO System (First-In, First-Out)